 HEALTH & SAFETY REQUIREMENTS AT ROSKI

 Indoor mask use is mandatory in all USC buildings, including Roski’s Studio (IFT) and the Graduate Building in the LA Arts District..
 Masks are highly recommended when conducting outdoor activities in close proximity to others.

-All visits to campus require a health screening with USC app
+All visits to campus require a health screening with the USC app Trojan Check.

 Additional information concerning the health and safety of Roski students, faculty and staff may be accessed on the USC website here.

 USC ROSKI FACILITIES SCHEDULE | As of September 7 until further notice

 All three Roski campuses are closed.
 This includes facilities in Watt and Harris halls, the Roski Studios Building (IFT) on 30th and Flower, and the Graduate Building in the Los Angeles Arts District.
 Access requests with advanced notice will be reviewed on a case by case basis by Ray Marquez, Roski Facilities Manager, at email@example.com.